May 23, 2025

 What is an Above-Average SAT Score?

-The average SAT score is 1050, according to the College Board.
+The average SAT score over three years is 1000.
 Above-average SAT scores surpass 1200, and a score of 1350 or above puts you in the top 10% of test-takers.
 To be competitive at top schools, aim for a score of 650 or higher on each SAT section.

 Average SAT scores can vary considerably by region.
 If you’re applying to colleges in a different state and want to compare yourself to the standard SAT scores in that location, check out these SAT scores by state.